ssk-d/fireflutter/README.md

 - Kakao login is completely separated from `fireflutter` since it is not part of `Firebase`.
   - The sample app has an example code on how to do `Kakao login` and link to `Firebase Auth` account.

-## Phone Verification
+## Phone Auth

 FireFlutter phone verication relies on Firebase's Phone Authentication.
-We made it easy to use.

 The app can ask users to verify their phone numbers.
 It is fully customizable, but we put here few recommendations on its implementation.

-Admin can set rules like below
+In the sample app, admin can set rules like below

 - Verify phone after email/password registration.
 - Verify phone after login(all login including social login).